 Pigs' Wigs - Find a rhyming pair of words to match each description!
 This is a fun educational game for high school or middle school students.

 Pushing Pencils - Learn about the history of the pencil while you very carefully follow some tricky directions on this interesting page.
 One of our best educational games!

 Buzzwords - Word play at its finest!
 Search for answers to crossword-like clues in a honeycomb of jumbled letters.

 Zig-Zags More vocab and spelling enrichment.
 Can you complete these twists of 7-letter words?

-Pi Day Puzzler Whether the date is March 14 or December 10 or another day of the year, this is a great puzzle for upper grades.
+Pi Day Puzzler Whether the date is March 14 or December 10 or another day of the year, this is one of our popular educational games for high school and middle school students!
 Answer the questions about 3.14 correctly, and you'll spell a hidden pie message!